MatteoStefanini/academic-kickstart/content/authors/admin/_index.md

 I aim to couple my passion for learning and my drive to inspire people around me.
 I believe AI will help genomics and biomedical fields to new universal missions.

-I'm also a TEDx Organizer in the biomedical valley of Mirandola.
-Would you like to [join us](https://www.tedxmirandola.com/#collabora)?
+I'm also a TEDx Organizer in the biomedical valley of Mirandola (MO).
+[Open calls to join us](https://www.tedxmirandola.com/#collabora)!